trashfeed/save-as-firstline/README.md

   - create file name of extension.
   - default `.md`.
 - `save.as.firstline.isMarkdownHeader`
-  - use filename at first line or heading line (e.g. #) of markdown.
+  - use filename at first line or first line (e.g. #) of markdown.
   - default `first line`.